-Here is the visual description: Four figures stand or lie on a gray floor with an off white wall behind them.
+Here is the visual description: Four figures stand or lie on a grey floor with an off-white wall behind them.
 There are large yellow medical arrows pointing to the abnormal parts of their body.
 They are in a row.
 An adult pig stands, a black calf lies collapsed on the floor, a human, a self-portrait, stands nude and bent staring out at the viewer.
 A piglet lies curled on the floor staring back as well.

 Basically, the more I looked the more I found the disabled body is really everywhere in animal industries and I also found that the animal body is everywhere in disability history and in my work in disability studies.
 I wanted to kind of have this up there to represent some of the things in a visual format that I will be talking about in my presentation.

 I am going to read a paper that I wrote that is a section of my book and it recently came out in American Quarterly in a special issue that Carla Fitzgerald and Clair Jean Kim put together on race, species, and sex.
 So I will just go ahead and start reading, and if I read too quickly or speak too quickly please someone type in and let me know.

 In September 2010 I agreed to take part in an art event at the Headlands Center for the Arts in Marin County, California.
 The Feral Share, as the event was named, was one part local and organic feast, one part art fund-raising, and one part philosophical exercise.
 I was invited to be part of the philosophical entertainment for the evening: I was to be the vegan representative in a debate over the ethics of eating meat.